mr-3/mrcube-en-docs/docs/source/user_manual.rst

     Insert an RDF resource to the position that mouse is right clicked.
 Insert RDF Literal
     Insert an RDF literal to the position that mouse is right clicked.
-Connect Mode
-    Change the mode to connect mode from move mode.
-When the mode is connect mode, users can connect an RDF resource and another RDF resource or a literal by dragging and dropping.
-Move Mode
-    Change the mode to move mode from connect mode.
-When the mode is move mode, users can move nodes in the RDF editor.
+Change Resource Type
+    Convert an RDF resource type to a class selected in the **Class Editor**.
 Transform from RDF to Class
     Transform the selected RDF resource to an RDFS class.
 Transform from RDF to Property